 To file a police report:

 - Call or visit your local police department.
-You can find the phone number online, in a telephone book, or by calling directory assistance.
+The phone number can be found online, in a telephone book, or by calling directory assistance.

 - Provide proof of your identity and address, such as a government-issued ID and a mortgage statement showing your address.

-- Describe to the police what happened, providing as many details as you can about the identity theft, any suspects, and the actions the thief took.
+- Describe to the police what happened, providing as many details as possible about the identity theft, any suspects, and the actions the thief took.

 - Provide proof that the theft occurred and give the police your FTC report.